syllogismos/wandb_baselines/Notes.md

 ## Roboschool
 Alternative to MUJOCO environments, I didn't have a license to play with MUJOCO environemtns, so instead I installed Roboschool to play with complex environments like Humanoid and etc.

-I'm running these experiments on AWS Ubuntu instances, so also needed to have a xvfb installed, to record how the agent actually performs.
+I'm running these experiments on AWS Ubuntu instances, so also needed to have  xvfb installed, to record how the episodes of the environment.

 All I have to do is run my python script with `xvfb-run` prefixed like below.
 ```